3rd Battalion, 3rd Marines: Search and Destroy Near Da Nang (1965–1966)

-Following Starlite 3rd Battalion continued to conduct regular sweeps and low-level (i.e. small unit) combat operations against the Viet Cong (usually the 1st VC Regiment) in the greater Da Nang area.
+Following Starlite, 3rd Battalion continued to conduct regular sweeps and low-level (i.e. small unit) combat operations against the Viet Cong in the greater Da Nang area.
 Among the casualties suffered during this period was LtCol Muir, who was killed when he stepped on an IED.
-In November they participated in an amphibious operation similar to Starlite called Blue Marlin (II), which was carried out near Hoi An.
+In November, they participated in an amphibious operation similar to Starlite called Blue Marlin (II), which was carried out near Hoi An.
 Contact was irregular as the VC attempted to avoid a drawn-out engagement and the battalion only had three Marines wounded.
-Then in December the battalion moved to the Que Son Valley for Operation Harvest Moon, preventing the VC from capturing the town.
-In March 1966, 3rd Battalion participated in Operation Kings, officially a search and destroy mission in the An Hoa region, but really an attempt to create a long-term occupation in a historic Viet Cong stronghold.
-However, any progress gained in Kings was immediately negated by the Buddhist Uprising just one week later in Da Nang.
+In December, the battalion moved to the Que Son Valley for Operation Harvest Moon, preventing the VC from capturing the town.
+In March 1966, 3rd Battalion participated in Operation Kings, officially a search-and-destroy mission in the An Hoa region, but in actuality, the mission was an attempt to create a long-term occupation in a historic Viet Cong stronghold.
+However, any progress gained in Kings was immediately negated by the Buddhist Uprising one week later in Da Nang.
 In July, the battalion acted as a blocking force during Operation Macon but did not see significant action.
 In August, 3rd Battalion left Vietnam for Okinawa.
-The battalion would not be gone long though, and in early October was stationed offshore as BLT 3/3 near the northern portion of I Corps to combat a possible North Vietnamese invasion across the Demilitarized Zone (DMZ).
+The battalion would not be gone long, and in early October was stationed offshore as BLT 3/3 near the northern portion of I Corps to combat a possible North Vietnamese invasion across the Demilitarized Zone (DMZ).
 The threat never materialized and BLT 3/3 returned to Vietnam later that month.

 The DMZ and Khe Sanh (1966–1967)

 In October 1966, 3rd Battalion was deployed to combat the threat from the People's Army of Vietnam (PAVN) in Quảng Trị Province.
 This would be a largely conventional fight, known as the "war against professionals", that would continue until late 1968.
-Supplies would be in constant short supply and Marines were constantly scavenging helmets, clothes, armor, and ammunition from their dead.
-In December, the battalion suffered a tragic case of friendly fire when a pair of F-4 Phantoms dropped several bombs in the middle of Mike Company, killing seventeen Marines and wounding a dozen others.
-Navy Corpsman Donald Rion was awarded a posthumous Silver Star for his efforts to treat the wounded, despite suffering a mortal wound himself.
-From February – April, the battalion took part in Operations Prairie II, III and IV, which were a series of sweeps throughout Quảng Trị Province.
-On 2 March 1967, Lima Company, then under the command of Captain John Ripley, stumbled into a PAVN regiment trying to cross the DMZ.
-12 marines were killed, 28 severely wounded, and nearly every other man in the fight, including Ripley, was hit.
+Supplies were in constant short supply, and Marines were constantly scavenging helmets, clothes, armor, and ammunition from their dead.
+In December, the battalion experienced a case of friendly fire when a pair of F-4 Phantoms dropped several bombs in the middle of Mike Company, killing seventeen Marines and wounding a dozen others.
+Navy Corpsman Donald Rion was awarded a posthumous Silver Star for his efforts to treat the wounded, despite suffering a fatal wound himself.
+From February through April, the battalion took part in Operations Prairie II, III and IV, which were a series of sweeps throughout Quảng Trị Province.
+On 2 March 1967, Lima Company—then under the command of Captain John Ripley—stumbled into a PAVN regiment trying to cross the DMZ.
+Twelve Marines were killed and twenty-eight severely wounded with every other Marine additionally hit.
 The PAVN suffered heavy casualties and retreated across the border.